🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 14. All-White Retreat

 White-on-white exteriors never go out of style.
-They bounce light beautifully and maximize that fresh, spa-like atmosphere.
+They bounce light beautifully and play up that fresh, spa-like atmosphere.

 Color Palette Ideas

-- Keep hardware discreet — white or stainless steel blends best.
+• Keep hardware discreet, since white or stainless steel blends best.

-- Use textured wall panels or pebbled flooring to prevent it from feeling sterile.
+• Use textured wall panels or pebbled flooring to keep it from feeling sterile.

-An all-white look brings a serene purity that enhances any outdoor relaxation zone.
+An all-white look brings a serene purity that suits any outdoor relaxation zone.

 15. Japanese-Inspired Zen Jacuzzi